SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/role/create-role.md

     * **Description**: Enter a description for the role.
     * **Copy rights from role**: If you want to copy the rights from an existing role, select a role in this list.
 Start typing in this field to search for a role.

 4. Click **OK**.
 The role is created.
-You now need to customize the role.

-5. Click on the new role in the list to edit it.
+5. Click on the new role in the list to start customizing it.

 6. The **Role information** tab: You have already filled in the necessary information here.